Pearson-Advance/edx-platform/docs/decisions/0005-credly-xblock.rst

-Given how badgr-xblock can interact with Badgr and the edx-platform to award badges, we could create a new XBlock to replicate this exact functionality using Credly has a backend service for badging to award badges on sub-section completion.
+Given how badgr-xblock can interact with Badgr and the edx-platform to award badges, we could create a new XBlock to replicate this exact functionality using Credly as a backend service for badging to award badges on sub-section completion.
 A template for this XBlock could be generated using the XBlock SDK, this SDK also contains various examples of how we could use XBlock for various scenarios.